robhagemans/ansipipe/README.md

 prints it on the console.

-As for the launcher: the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, so that all command-line access will naturally be routed through ANSI|pipe.
-Meanwhile, any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
-If ANSI|pipe sees its name ends in `.EXE`, it will take its first argument as the executable to run.
+As for the launcher: the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, so that all command-line access to `MYAPP` will naturally be routed through ANSI|pipe if you've named the launcher `MYAPP.COM`.
+Meanwhile, any GUI access through the Start Menu or the File Manager can use `MYAPP.EXE` and avoid a console window.
+If ANSI|pipe sees its name ends in `.EXE`, it will take as its first argument the executable to run; if its name end in `.COM` it will look for the same name with an `.EXE` extension.

 I've compiled ANSI|pipe using MinGW GCC.
 You may need to modify the code for it to compile on MS Visual C or LVVM/Clang.